sbjos/portfolio/README.md

-# Portfolio
+# Resume

-Welcome to my portfolio where you can find my employments, skillsets, current and future projects.
+Welcome to my resume website where you can find my employments, skillsets, current and future projects.

 ## Technology Stack